Rychillie/water-jug-challenge/README.md

 yarn dev
 # or
 pnpm dev
-# or
-bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Learn More
+### Todo List

+- [x] **Environment Configuration**: Clone the repository, install dependencies, and run the application locally.
+- [x] **Logic Implementation**: Develop the necessary logic to solve the Water Jug enigma.
+- [x] **Customization**: Customize the user interface or adjust any necessary configurations.
+- [ ] **Unit Tests**: Write unit tests to ensure code robustness and reliability.

+### Additional Learning

-To learn more about Next.js, take a look at the following resources:
+For more information about development with Next.js, refer to the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+You can also explore [the Next.js repository on GitHub](https://github.com/vercel/next.js/) to contribute or provide feedback!

-## Deploy on Vercel
+### Deployment on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme), created by the makers of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.